"Ah!" he yelped, turning around wide-eyed with startlement.

 That gave her pause, but a second later her laughter returned in doubled amount.
 Waiting for her to calm down, he drew his wand and settled next to the door.

-Finally, after she got herself back under control, Luna drew her own wand and settled on the opposite side of the door.
+Finally, after she got herself back under control, Luna drew her own wand and settled on the opposite side of the door, more to mirror his actions than in any real attempt at using it for cover.
 They exchanged a look as Harry reached out for the handle, but as Luna raised her other hand to cover her mouth he almost cracked and started laughing again.
 From the dancing mirth in her eyes, it was obvious it had been an intentional gesture.

 He reached over and grasped the handle, pulling it open and stepping back and away from the door as he did with his wand at the ready.
 But nothing came out.
 Or at least, nothing he could see.
 Looking at Luna who had put on her spectrespecs again, he waited for her to take the lead.